First Aid

 9.5 (1) An employer shall

-(a) designate one or more workers to act as first aiders at each workplace of the employer; and
+(a) designate one or more workers to act as workplace first aiders at each workplace of the employer;

-(b) maintain a record of the name of each worker who is designated as a first aider.
+(b) maintain a record of the name of each worker who is designated as a workplace first aider; and

-(2) An employer shall post, at a conspicuous place at each workplace of the employer, a sign that states the name and phone number of first aiders at the workplace.
+(2) An employer shall post, at a conspicuous place at each workplace of the employer, a sign that states the names and phone numbers of the workplace first aiders.

-(3) Where the posting of a sign at a workplace of an employer is not practicable, the employer shall ensure that each worker at the workplace informed of the identity and phone number of the first aiders at the workplace.
+(3) Where the posting of a sign at a workplace of an employer is not practicable, the employer shall ensure that each worker at the workplace informed of the names and phone numbers of the workplace first aiders.

 Section 9.6 First aid training

-9.6 An employer shall ensure, before making a designation under subsection 9.5(1), that each worker who the employer designates to act as a first aider at a workplace holds a valid first aid certificate of the type or level required by this Part.
+9.6 An employer shall ensure, before making a designation under subsection 9.5(1), that each worker who the employer designates to act as a workplace first aider holds a valid first aid certificate at the Basic Level, Intermediate Level or Advanced Level as required by this Part.

 Section 9.8 Vehicles and boats

-9.8 A vehicle or boat used by or under the control of the employer for transporting workers to and from a workplace shall be equipped with an Intermediate First Aid Kit, the size of which shall be determined based on the legal seating capacity of the vehicle or vessel in question, pursuant to the requirements set out in CSA Standard Z1220-17, First Aid Kits for the Workplace .
+9.8 A vehicle or boat used by or under the control of the employer for transporting workers to and from a workplace shall be equipped with a Type 3: Intermediate First Aid Kit, the size of which shall be determined based on the legal seating capacity of the vehicle or boatin question, pursuant to the requirements set out in CSA Standard Z1220-17, First Aid Kits for the Workplace .

 Section 9.9 Report of injury